mlafeldt/chef-runner/README.md

 * [ssh] command-line tool
 * [rsync] command-line tool
-* [Chef] must be pre-installed on the target machine

 When using chef-runner with [Vagrant], make sure you have a recent version of Vagrant installed.